 Annapolis in Maryland

-Annapolis is one of the best day trips from D.C. for families.
-Maryland is known for its delicious blue crabs that are best enjoyed at one of the traditional crab shacks by the bucolic waterway.
-Try at Jimmy Cantler’s Riverside Inn, settled on the Mill Creek downtown Annapolis.
-The large bucket of crabs (boiled) will be strewn across the community table.
-The waiters will make you learn to eat the crabs doused with Old Bay Spice.
-If you don’t want to do the hard work, just order a crab cake sandwich.
 Walk down the downtown Annapolis post food and explore the housing art galleries, the buildings of colonial era, and the clothing stores and if your hunger still not sufficed, head to the local eateries.
 If interested, you can even walk near the US Naval Academy absorbing the highlights of the Chapel where John Paul Jones was buried.
-You can also know about the history of US Navy and its greatest moments.
+You can also learn about the history of the US Navy and its greatest moments.

-How to Reach: Annapolis is just at a short distance of 30 minutes’ drive from Washington D.C.
+How to Reach: Annapolis is just a short distance of 30 minutes’ drive from Washington D.C.
 East via US 50.

 Virginia’s Northern Neck

 Maryland may fascinate you with the crabs but the oysters in Virginia are no less tempting.
 The Northern Neck in Virginia shows how the juicy bivalves influence the aspects of local life.
 Northern Neck Virginia is among the best weekend trips from D.C.
 You will come across artwork related to oysters at White Stone’s Allure Art Center, see the oyster-inspired jewelry in Burkes Fine Jewelers and it doesn’t end here, there is a historical overview of oystering in Reedville Fishermen’s Museum.
-Visit Dog & Oyster Vineyard at Irvington to see their special wine and oyster pairing.
-You can spend a night at Tides Inn and sample their patent Angry Oyster and participate in Virginia Oyster Academy.
-If you are too lazy to do anything, you can simply chill by the creek.
-How to Reach: The Northern Neck is situated south of D.C and it is a 3 hour drive from the US capital.

 Civil War History at Harpers Ferry in West Virginia

-Natural beauty and history is a winning combination and not many places can showcase it better than the Harpers Ferry in West Virginia.
-Located at the confluence of Potomac and Shenandoah Rivers, the area is encompassed by oak-covered mountains.
-It is indeed a view to behold!
-If you are out with your partner and both of you are history buffs and adventure lovers, hiking through the Civil War History with each other will be no less than a perfect romantic day trip from D.C.
 One of the most popular trails in the region is the Maryland Heights trail leading to a magnificent peninsula overlooking the whole town.
 Save some time for the amazing John Brown Museum after taking a walking tour of the historic area of John Brown’s dramatic story of staging the Civil War.
 Do not confuse John Brown Museum with John Brown Wax Museum.
 These are two different areas to explore.

 How to Reach: Reaching Harpers Ferry from Washington D.C. takes only 90 minutes.
-Drive towards Northwest of Washington D.C via US 340 and I-270.
+Drive towards Northwest of Washington D.C via US 340 and I-270

 Disclaimer: City Village News claims no credit for the images featured on its blog site.
 All the visual content is copyrighted to its respective owners only.
 We mention the source name of the picture whenever possible and found.
 However, please get in touch with us if we miss acknowledging the owner’s source.
 In case the owners don’t want us to use their images, we will remove them promptly.
 We believe in providing proper attribution to the original author, artist, and photographer. |